hyperledger-labs/splice/cluster/README.md

 at that point in time with a `testnet-next` tag.
 That version will then be deployed on TestNet in the following TestNet upgrade (usually the following Monday morning).

+#### Testing deploy-devnet and deploy-testnet changes

+Changes to the `deploy-devnet` and `deploy-testnet` CircleCI workflows are dangerous, as they affect our coming production deployments.
+On the other hand, they are somewhat non-trivial to test directly.
+To test changes to these workflows, one can temporarily:

+1. Lock a scratchnet cluster
+2. In `.circleci/config/workflows.yaml`, locate the workflow to be tested, and:
+   a.
+Modify all "cluster" arguments to the different jobs to the required scratchnet.
+This is an important step!
+      Make sure you do not miss any job, in order not to accidentally make any changes to the running production clusters.
+   b.
+Comment out the `main-branch-only` guards on all jobs in the workflow.
+3. In `.circleci/config/prelude.yaml`, change the default value of `run-job` to the required value, e.g. `deploy-devnet` or `deploy-testnet`.
+4. Commit, push and create a draft PR to trigger CI against your changes.

 ### Manually Deploying via CI

 If necessary, it is possible to manually trigger CI/CD deployments to